 Under Article 43, arbitration can only be discontinued if the parties agree to a settlement or dispute withdrawal, which has occurred in approximately 35 percent of all ICSID disputes.10

-Parties to investment disputes do retain the right to appeal for an annulment of arbitral settlements, but only within the very restricted framework established by ICSID rules.
+Parties to investment disputes retain the right to appeal for an annulment of arbitral settlements, but only within the very restricted framework established by ICSID rules.
 An- nulment is also extremely unsusual.
 Of the 180 awards rendered by ICSID as of the end of

 2014, only 13 resulted in a partial or full award annulment.11